Cosmos-it/guide-to-develop-on-dragonchain/README.md

 docker push taban/python_contract:latest
 ```

-After pushing the Smart Contract to a docker registry, we will then use Python SDK to deploy our Smart Contract.
-Go to this link to download the [Python SDK](https://python-sdk-docs.dragonchain.com/latest/)
+After pushing the Smart Contract to a docker registry, we will use the [Python SDK](https://python-sdk-docs.dragonchain.com/latest/) to deploy our Smart Contract.

 ```sh
 pip install dragonchain-sdk